 Parks are slowly taking over our post- pandemic lives.
 Lush green views provide us with the much-needed connection with nature and serve other purposes of community- meeting, recreation, and promoting green infrastructure in concrete urban jungles that cities are.
 Brighton and Hove boasts of some beautiful parks, here are some of the best parks in Brighton:

 Queen’s Park is the perfect stop for a relaxing atmosphere and short walks.
 It has a pond in the centre with beautiful birds frolicking around, and a local herbalist has a wildlife garden.
 The park also has a clock tower dating back to 1915.
 The park is always open with specific timings for café in the summers and winters.
-You can also donate a tree or dedicate a bench in the park.
+You can also donate a tree in the park too.

 Blaker’s park in Brighton has been around since 1893.
 It was donated for the purpose of recreation and community engagement by the very generous Mr. Alderman J.G.
 Blaker and still holds true to its purpose.
 It is much loved by children and adults alike, in and around Fiveways area and beyond.